-- ➤ "Integration": ways or procedures by which the law of each country incorporates international norms into its domestic law and ensures their application. - ➤ IL: incorporation is mandatory, although each State may do so in the manner established by its Constitution and domestic laws.
+- "Integration": ways or procedures by which the law of each country incorporates international norms into its national law and ensures their application. - IL: incorporation is mandatory, although each state may do so in the manner established by its constitution and national laws.